KalooIna/KalooIna/README.md

 # 🚀 About my workflow :

-<u>Step 1 :</u> Decide to “quickly test an idea”, fully aware that this is how every major detour of my life begins.<br>
+Step 1 : Decide to “quickly test an idea”, fully aware that this is how every major detour of my life begins.<br>

 Step 2 : Create a clean environment, a neat folder structure, and a beautifully organized plan.<br>
 This is the last moment of order before chaos arrives.<br>